David Wurmser

-David Wurmser (born in Switzerland) is an American foreign policy specialist.
+David Wurmser is an American foreign policy specialist.
 He served as Middle East Adviser to former US Vice President Dick Cheney, as special assistant to John R. Bolton at the State Department and as a research fellow on the Middle East at the American Enterprise Institute (AEI).
 He served in the U.S. Navy Reserve as an intelligence officer at the rank of Lieutenant Commander.

-Professional Background
+Professional background

-Wurmser has a Ph.D. in international relations from Johns Hopkins University.
-In 2008, Wurmser was listed as a member of the board of advisors of the Endowment for Middle East Truth, a group which was involved in the distribution of over 20 million DVDs of the film Obsession in swing states prior to the 2008 US Presidential election.
+Wurmser was born in Switzerland.
+He has a Ph.D. in international relations from Johns Hopkins University.
+In 2008, Wurmser was listed as a member of the board of advisors of the Endowment for Middle East Truth, a group which was involved in the distribution of over 20 million DVDs of the film Obsession in swing states prior to the 2008 US presidential election.
 Wurmser is the founder of the Delphi Global Analysis Group.